While lectins might be a relatively new word to mainstream diet conversations, the history of lectins research dates back to the early 19th century.

+What are lectins in food?
 Simply defined, a lectin is a specific kind of protein found in most plants.
 And this protein helps plants ward off attacks from would-be predators like you!1

 Now, when you consume lectin-rich foods, the proteins bind to the sugar residue on the outside of your cell membranes.
 Specifically, these “barnacles” attach themselves to your red blood cells.
 Some scientists feel this process can harm to your body, leading to digestive issues and gut irritation.
 This is most prominent in lectin-rich foods like beans and nightshade vegetables.2

 The word lectin comes from the Latin word legere, meaning to “pick out or choose.”
 As far as scientific discovery is concerned, the history of lectins began in the early 1900s.
 In the 1940s scientists began studying the differences between blood types and the presence of glucose on a cell’s surface.
 During these studies, the involvement of lectins became better understood.
 Lectins were officially named in 1954 for the way they bond to a cell’s surface.3

 During the 1970s and 1980s, the history of lectins deepened, as scientists began learning more about the connection between carbohydrates, nutrient absorption, and how lectins affect the nature of cells.

 Because lectins are resistant to breaking down or being absorbed in your gut, they can interfere with the flora and the nutrient absorption in your small intestine.

 As research on lectins continued and the history of lectins unfolded, that lack of absorption was linked to some major digestive issues.4,5

 There are some facts about lectins that scientists and dieticians agree on: higher levels of lectins are present in many foods, and these foods can be fermented, deseeded, or thoroughly cooked in order to be digestible.
 Consuming fewer lectins in your diet can be a good thing.